dverhaert/Gridding/README.md

 Formula (1) holds for the general case where we're not *oversampling*.
 In the case that we're oversampling, we add a scaling factor to it so that the values at the edges remain the same.

 #### Gridding
 Since no w-coordinates are used in the simple mode, just the first and second column of the data are taken.
-These *u* and *v* coordinates are scaled according to the defined frequency and cellsize.
+These *u* and *v* coordinates are scaled according to the defined frequency, cellsize and scaling factor.

 Next the program enters its main execution loop, going over all data points.
 The current scaled _u_ and _v_ points are set to the variables _uscaled_ and _vscaled_ respectively.
 The fractional part of the current _u_ and _v_ coordinate is determined by first rounding and then computing the difference.